 Losing fat can seem pretty difficult.
-Everyone ripped, lean, and toned only seems to eat salads and chicken whilst exercising everyday with confusing equipment and intricate workouts.
+Everyone ripped, lean, and toned only seems to eat salads and chicken whilst exercising every day with confusing equipment and intricate workouts.
 In reality, all it takes is burning more calories than you’re taking in.
 That makes your workouts extremely important as you need to be burning as many calories as possible.

-The best exercises for burning fat will be the ones which use the most muscles and can be done quickly.
+The best exercises for burning fat will be the ones that use the most muscles and can be done quickly.
 Isolation exercises such as bicep curls, calf raises, and leg extensions are all well and good for training, but they don’t burn a lot of calories.
 We want to engage as many muscles as we physically can in each exercise to get blood pumping throughout our entire body.

 So, today, we’re going to look at seven exercises that get your whole body moving to get the fat melting from your frame.
-You can do these as part of a circuit, include them in your HIIT workout or use them as finishers after your main workout to burn extra calories and really hammer your muscles.
+You can do these as part of a circuit, include them in your HIIT workout, or use them as finishers after your main workout to burn extra calories and hammer your muscles.

-First off we have the go-to calorie burning exercise: burpees.
+First off we have the go-to calorie-burning exercise: burpees.
 The burpee works every single muscle in your body from your calves to your shoulders.
-Starting with a squat hits the legs and glutes before you work the chest, arms and abs with a push-up.
+Starting with a squat hits the legs and glutes before you work the chest, arms, and abs with a push-up.
 You then enter back into the squat and jump into the air to add some power to your performance.

 The best bit is that burpees are supposed to be completed as quickly as possible.
 This means that they can be a good marker of progress as you can test how many you can do in a given time, but also they can burn a ridiculous amount of calories.
 Not to mention, there’s no equipment required apart from your own body.

-Burpees are perfect as a finishing movement for your full body sessions or as part of your HIIT routine if you’re in a pinch for time and want to get the most out of your workout.
+Burpees are perfect as a finishing movement for your full-body sessions or as part of your HIIT routine if you’re in a pinch for time and want to get the most out of your workout.